In Praise of Operating at My Scale

 Intentional.
 Focused.
 Human.

-It might not scale the way others do.
+It might not scale as well as others.
 But it’s mine.
 And it works.

 Next